Oozekip/vintagestory-server-container/README.md

 # Notes
 This is made to to run a Vintage Story 1.21.5 server in a rootless Podman container.

-This will not handle any network or firewall configuraiton for you.
+**This will not handle any network or firewall configuraiton for you**.
 You are still responsible for opening up any required ports on your router and allowing access through your computers firewall

 I made this in part to learn how to use and configure containers; I am by no means an expert at this an have probably made some mistakes.